 Employees of the University Police are University employees and therefore are obligated to promptly report incidents of sexual misconduct of which they become aware during the scope of their work as explained below.
-Employees of the University Police will make reports to the Office of Civil Rights and Title IX Compliance regardless of whether the individual who experienced the sexual misconduct chooses to pursue criminal charges.
+Employees of the University Police will make reports to NU-OCR regardless of whether the individual who experienced the sexual misconduct chooses to pursue criminal charges.